Tomires/thesis/technology.md

 ## Defold

 Going into development, I had three basic requirements for the programming tool used in the process.
-First, it has to support all major desktop and mobile platforms in order to satisfy our supportability requirements.
+First, it has to support all major desktop and mobile platforms in order to satisfy the supportability requirements.

 The other two requirements have been set in order to attempt to hasten the development process as creating a fully functioning prototype of an educational RPG by one programmer in approximately four months of time is a rather idealistic goal, especially for someone with no prior game programming experience.
 These are choosing a tool that includes an intuitive IDE with a fast learning curve as opposed to a bare bones library and one that is geared specifically towards creating 2D games in order to reduce the need for performance optimization.